 WELCOME TO CARTHAGE, MISSOURI AMERICA’S MAPLE LEAF CITY!

 In modern times, Carthaginians celebrate their heritage through family fun events and cultural activities that keep those legends alive.
-Join us for Independence Day, Marian Days, Maple Leaf Festival, and Christmas or stop by anytime to visit our historic district, Precious Moments, Route 66 and Civil War sites.
+Join us for Food Truck Friday, Carthage Art Walk, Independence Day, Marian Days, Maple Leaf Festival, and Christmas or stop by anytime to visit our historic district, Precious Moments, Route 66, and Civil War sites.
 We welcome you to Carthage anytime to celebrate small town America and hometown hospitality.

 Click around the site to find attractions, events, lodging, meeting facilities, dining, shopping, and more in Carthage, Missouri.